 Foreign Language Compentency for Business Students

-Each fall and spring semester, the Department of Foreign Languages and Literatures (FLL) administers the Competency Examination to International Business Students.
+Each fall and spring semester, the Department of World Languages and Cultures (WLC) administers the Competency Examination to International Business Students.
 The examination is given in Spanish, French, German, Italian, Japanese, and Portuguese.
 Students with competency in other languages must make arrangements for alternative assessment.
-Such arrangements must be approved in advance by the Department of Foreign Languages and Literatures and the Cameron School of Business (CSB).
+Such arrangements must be approved in advance by the Department of World Languages and Cultures and the Cameron School of Business (CSB).

 Students must pass both the written and oral portions of the exam in the same semester.
 If a student passes one portion but fails the other, she or he must retake both the written and oral exams.